EM2030 SDG Gender Index: National Launches

 SDG Gender Index launch in India

-On 23-24 October 2018, EM2030 partner SAHAJ presented the SDG Gender Index and national gender equality findings in India (download report below).
-The SDG Gender Index was officially launched by Nishtha Satyam – Deputy Country Representative of UN Women India, alongside other stakeholders focusing on SDG 3 on health and SDG 5 on gender equality.
+On 23-24 October 2018, EM2030 partner SAHAJ presented EM2030’s pilot SDG Gender Index and related country briefing report in India (download report below).
+The Index was officially launched by Nishtha Satyam – Deputy Country Representative of UN Women India, alongside other stakeholders focusing on SDG 3 on health and SDG 5 on gender equality.

-The SDG Gender Index shows that India scores well on SDG 10 on inequality, compared to the other EM2030 focus countries, with the lowest levels of income inequality, alongside Indonesia.
+The pilot Index from 2018 showed that India scores well on SDG 10 on inequality, compared to the other EM2030 focus countries, with the lowest levels of income inequality, alongside Indonesia.
 But India lags behind on SDG 13 on climate.
 This is largely due to the impact of major droughts in 2015 and 2016 that affected nearly a quarter of the country’s large population.

 - India Today – Spousal violence in India: Stats, reasons, and policies against domestic violence